Man

 And The Witch Wound

-Every man in our ancestral line who feared her power, controlled her, dismissed her, or worse, left a residue.
-We inherited it without a word being spoken.
+We inherited this residue without a word being spoken.
 It shapes how we love, how we fight, how we pull away, and how we collapse when she holds us accountable.

 WHAT WE COME TO HEAL